Didgeridoo Down Under: Awesome Educational Entertainment!

 We are usually available morning, afternoon and evening.
 Contact Darren for specific times.

-DDU performers Rob Thomas and Tanya Gerard live in North Carolina and perform year-round at K-12 schools, libraries, festivals and other venues throughout the U.S.
+DDU performer Rob Thomas lives in North Carolina and performs year-round at K-12 schools, libraries, festivals and other venues throughout the U.S.

 1) We promote literacy and reading by displaying a 2-foot X 3-foot vocabulary list during our programs.
 Our K-5 list includes Aboriginal, Australia, Didgeridoo, Diversity, Environment, Equator, Eucalyptus, Extinct, Indigenous, Island, Mammal, Marsupial, Oceania, and X-Ray Art.
 Our 6th-12th list includes Aboriginal, Australia, Didgeridoo, Diversity, Environment, Eucalyptus, Genocide, Indigenous, Marsupial, Monotreme, Oceania, Onomatopoeia, Sacred, and X-Ray Art.
 During the show, the performer slowly says each word and has the audience repeat them back to him, which reinforces phonics, spelling and word recognition.
 This program helps students interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings; and analyze how specific word choices shape meaning or tone.
 (R4)